cloudflare/workers-honeycomb-logger/README.md

 You are now good to go.
 Read through the config section to see what else you can configure.
 If you run into any problems, here is a [full example of a module syntax configured worker](https://github.com/cloudflare/workers-honeycomb-logger/blob/main/run/module-worker/src/index.mjs)

+If you don't want to hardcode the API key manually, you can also set the environment variables `HONEYCOMB_API_KEY` and `HONEYCOMB_DATASET` and they will override whatever is inserted into `wrapModule`.

 #### Durable Object configuration

 If you are using Durable Objects, we support automatic distributed tracing across both your workers and your Durable Objects.